Сytokine profile of blood plasma in acute pyelonephritis at different trimesters of gestation

 Affiliations:

 - I.M.
-Sechenov First Moscow State Medical University of the Ministry of Health of the Russian Federation (Sechenov University), Moscow, Russian Federation
+Sechenov First Moscow State Medical University (Sechenov University), Moscow, Russian Federation

 - Section: ORIGINAL ARTICLES